CdC-SI/ZAS-EAK-CopilotGPT/README.md

 - **Automation of Routine Tasks:** Reduces monotonous research tasks and the finding of information, allowing employees to focus on more important tasks.
 - **Decision Support:** Provides real-time assistance in decision-making through advanced algorithms.

+## How it works

+The EAK-Copilot currently features:
+- **Question autosuggest**: High quality curated questions (from FAQ) are suggested in the chatbar based on the user input.
+Validated answers are then returned in the chat with the answer source.
+- **RAG**: When no known questions are found through autosuggest, RAG is initiated.
+A semantic similarity search will match the most relevant indexed documents in a vector database and an LLM will generate an answer based on these documents.

 ## Getting Started

 Here you will find instructions for installing and setting up EAK-Copilot: